aai-institute/beyond-jupyter/refactoring-journey/step03-model-specific-pipelines/README.md

 In this step, we make another critical step towards more flexibility.
-We shall strongly associate the data processing pipeline with the models in order to enable different models to use entirely different pipelines.
+We shall strongly associate the data processing pipeline with the models in order to enable different models to use entirely different pipelines in future experiments.
 Importantly, different models might
-  * use a different set of features
+  * use a different set of features or
-  * use different representations of these features.
+  * use different representations of the same features.

 So far, all models use exactly the same features and use the same StandardScaler-induced representations of these features.